kubernetes/community/contributors/guide/README.md

 Each repository in the Kubernetes organization has beginner-friendly issues that provide a good first issue.
 For example, [kubernetes/kubernetes](https://git.k8s.io/kubernetes) has [help-wanted issues](https://issues.k8s.io/?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted) that should not need deep knowledge of the system.
 Another good strategy is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.

-_Improvements needed_
-* Clarify help-wanted issues also exist on projects other than k/kubernetes, e.g. k/kubectl.

 ### Find a SIG that is related to your contribution

 You may have noticed that some repositories in the Kubernetes Organization are owned by Special Interest Groups, or SIGs.
 We organize the Kubernetes community into SIGs in order to improve our workflow and more easily manage what is a very large community project.